otabay/toronto-orienteering/README.md

 ```
 eval $(docker-machine env toc-prod)
 ```
-- To switch bac to the local docker environment use
+- To switch back to the local docker environment use
 ```
 eval $(docker-machine env -u)
 ```